Variable Selection Using Nearest Neighbor Gaussian Processes: Evaluation

+In a simulation study, adapted from Savitsky et al. \cite{Savitsky2011}, the observed continuous response $y$ is constructed from a nonlinear relationship of two variables ($x_1$ and $x_2$).
+The model contains 20 normally distributed variables; hence $x_3,x_4,\ldots,x_{20}$ are inert variables.
+The full model from which the data is generated reads as follows:

-where $x_1,x_2,x_5,...,x_{20}$ are inert variables.
-In particular, 100 samples are simulated from model \ref{sim1}-\ref{sim2} to obtain a dataset, that is subsequently zero centered and scaled.
-The performance evaluation is based on a $5$-fold cross validation.
-In Table \ref{tab:ACCsinus} the mean MSEs and the mean MADs of the comparison methods is given.
-VRNNGP performs significantly better than the other methods.
-Indeed, this method identifies the active variables $x_3,x_4$ in four of the five considered train/tests splits, while the other methods are unable to do so.
+In particular, 100 samples are simulated from the model to obtain a dataset that is subsequently zero-centered and scaled.
+The performance evaluation is based on a $5$-fold cross-validation.
+The results are reported in Table \ref{tab:ACCsinus}.
+We observe that VRNNGP performs significantly better than the other methods.
+Indeed, this method identifies the active variables $x_1,x_2$ in four of the five considered train/test splits, while the other methods cannot do so.